senn59/WordleClash-legacy/README.md

 there are 3 different layers in which the application is divided namely:
 - .Web (Razor pages web application serving as the presentation layer)
 - .Core (Class library serving as the business logic layer)
-- .Data (Class library built around a MySQL database serving as the persistence layer)
+- .Data (Class library built for data retrieval and storage)

 Furthermore there is a .Tests project which contains unit tests for the business logic